 To further support this interpretation, we next explore the impact of having a female mayor on containment policies.
 Using data collected directly from laws and decrees issued by the municipalities, we find that female and male mayors differ primarily in their use of commerce restrictions.
-Consistent with the evolution in the number of deaths, female mayors were less likely than male mayors to close non-essential businesses at the beginning of the year, but became more likely than male mayors to do so towards the end.
+Consistent with the evolution in the number of deaths, female mayors were less likely than male mayors to close non-essential businesses at the beginning of the year, but became more likely than male mayors to do so later on.
 Commerce restrictions were in place 2.9 and 9.8 fewer days in female-led municipalities in March and April 2020, as female mayors started closing non-essential businesses 56 days later on average.
 In contrast, commerce restrictions were in place 8.1 more days in female-led municipalities in both September and October 2020.4

-These results are consistent with the main prediction of the model and already show that the gender differences in policymaking we observe are unlikely to be solely driven by differences in policy preferences, as female mayors do not consistently prioritize health over the economy, or the reverse.
+These results are consistent with the main prediction of the model and show that the gender differences in policymaking we observe are unlikely to be solely driven by differences in policy preferences, as female mayors do not consistently prioritize health over the economy, or the reverse.
 We next run heterogeneity analyses to provide further evidence that the observed differences are instead driven by reelection concerns and voters' bias.
-We test two additional implications of the model: (1) Gender differences in crisis response only materialize when politicians have electoral incentives, and (2) These gender differences are stronger if voters' gender bias is larger.
+We test two additional implications of our framework: (1) Gender differences in crisis response only materialize when politicians have electoral incentives, and (2) Gender differences in crisis response are more likely to materialize in places where we expect more gender bias among voters.

 We consider two measures of mayors' electoral incentives.
-First, we exploit the two-term limit and compare mayors who were elected for the first time in 2016 - and were therefore allowed to run again in 2020 - to mayors who were elected for a second term in 2016, and
+First, we exploit the two-term limit and compare mayors who were elected for the first time in 2016 - and were therefore allowed to run again in 2020 - to mayors who were elected for a second term in 2016, and of municipalities experienced their first death in April 2020.